 Shortness of breath is one of the telltale signs of idiopathic pulmonary fibrosis, but it's also a symptom of lots of other conditions.
 Your doctor may suggest several tests that can help confirm a diagnosis of IPF, which is brought on by scarring in your lungs.

 If you or your doctor think you may have the disease, make an appointment as soon as possible with a pulmonologist, a specialist in lung health.

-He'll ask you about your family history and past medical issues.
-He'll want to know about things like:
+They'll ask you about your family history and past medical issues.
+They'll want to know about things like: